 The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-The Company funds certain operations, exploration and administrative expenses in Spain by using Euros converted from its Canadian bank accounts, and exploration expenses in Australia by using Australian dollars held.
+The Company funds certain operations, exploration and administrative expenses in Spain by using Euros converted from its Canadian bank accounts.
 Management believes the foreign exchange risk derived from currency conversions is negligible and therefore does not hedge its foreign exchange risk.

-Based on the Company's Euro, AUD, USD, and GBP denominated financial instruments at September 30, 2023, a 10% change in exchange rates between the Canadian dollar, Euro, AUD, USD, and GBP would result in a change of \$60,737 in foreign exchange gain or loss.
+Based on the Company's Euro, AUD, USD, and GBP denominated financial instruments at September 30, 2024, a 10% change in exchange rates between the Canadian dollar, Euro, AUD, USD, and GBP would result in a change of \$93,000 in foreign exchange gain or loss.